 Buying secondhand clothing is relatively new to me too.
 Although I have been reselling on eBay for over a year now, clothing is not something I have tended to have much success with so often I will head for the toys, games and homewares and not really take much notice of the clothes, either for myself or for reselling.
 However in the past month I am really pleased with what I have found for myself, and what’s more I have saved a fortune on buying the items new!

-I will be rounding up my charity shop finds in a separate monthly post, or you can head over to my Instagram where I share my finds more regularly.
+I will be rounding up my charity shop finds in a separate monthly post (edit – Covid has scuppered this for now!), or you can head over to my Instagram where I share my finds more regularly.
 In the meantime here’s my top tips for buying secondhand clothing.

 1. Get an idea of what you are looking for first